Platform policies

 1. Do not pay.
 Sending money outside official channels does not produce real verification, and the funds are not recoverable through XRC.

-3. Report.
+3. Report immediately.
 Email verify@xpenid.com with the evidence.
-If the request came through an X-PEN ID profile, also use the in-platform "Report this profile" button.
+If the request came through an X-PEN ID profile, also use the in-platform report option.

 7 Consequences